FMMT666/launchpad.py/README.md

 ## Upcoming attractions, notes and thoughs

   - missing "Pro" functions, buttons, etc...
+  - missing "Mk2" functions, check compatibility
-  - own classes for the other Launchpad models
+  - maybe "Mk2" should be the base class for the "Pro" and not the other way round?
+  - device search string should be case insensitive
   - better event system
   - custom bitmaps and graphics
   - better custom font support